 Most policies cover full replacement cost minus your deductible.
 However, you need to know if you have an A.C.V. or an R.C.V. policy because it impacts how much money you’ll have to make repairs.
 If you’re not sure, ask your insurance adjuster or call your local agent.

 If you do not spend all of the depreciation to get your home fixed, your insurance company will keep the difference.
 They will subtract your deductible from the final lower-priced invoice rather than the total claim originally allowed.
-The days of an insured making money on their claim are long gone! (unless you commit insurance fraud).

 “Your insurance company keeps any depreciation money not spent on getting your home fixed.”